-Marketing is about knowing your customer/client better than anyone else.
-The understanding that comes with this insight allows you to speak their language, at their level, at the right place and at the right time about your product or services in an authentic and human way.
-Add some great branding—and you got a good foundation to build your marketing programs.
+Marketing is about knowing your customer better than anyone else.
+The understanding that comes with this insight allows you to speak their language at their level, at the right place and at the right time about your product or services in an authentic and human way.
+Clarify your message and create some great branding—and you got a good foundation to build your marketing program.

 Buyer personas are fictional representations of your ideal customers.
+They are the granular view of the character in your brand’s story.
 They are based on real data about customer demographics and online behavior, along with educated speculation about their personal histories, motivations, and concerns.

 How Are Buyer Personas Created?

 Buyer personas are created through research, surveys, and interviews of your target audience.
 That includes a mix of customers — both “good” and “bad”— prospects, and those outside of your contact database who might align with your target audience.
-You’ll collect data that is both qualitative and quantitative to paint a picture of who your ideal customer is, what they value, and how your solution fits into their daily lives.
+You’ll collect data that is both qualitative and quantitative to paint a picture of who your customer is, what they value, and how your solution helps them achieve their goals.